Sequence of Tenses

 1. If I had done my exercises, I would have passed the test.

-2. I think George would have been elected if he hadn't sounded so pompous.
+2. I think Sven would have been elected if he hadn't sounded so pompous.

-The future perfect tense designates action that will have been completed at a specified time in the future.
+The future present tense is used for an action that will be completed at a specific time in the future.

 3. Judy has saved thirty dollars. (present perfect—the saving has happened recently)

 4. Judy had saved thirty dollars by the end of last month. (past perfect—the saving occurred in the recent past)

 5. Judy will have saved thirty dollars by the end of this month. (future perfect—the saving will occur in the near future, by the end of this month)